erezsh/TotalRecall/README.md

 	- Press `Insert` to edit the bookmarks for the selected pages
 	- Press `Delete` to delete the bookmarks for the selected pages

+## Change Shortcuts

+The default activation shortcuts (`Ctrl+Shift`+`F`/`.`) were chosen to be compatible with both Chrome and Firefox.
+However, you can change them to whatever you like.

+To change the shortcuts:

+- Chrome -- Go to `chrome://extensions` in your browser.
+Click the 'hamburger' icon, and choose "Keyboard Shortcuts".

+- Firefox -- Go to `about:addons` (Ctrl+Shift+A).
+Click the 'settings (gear)' icon, and choose "Manage Extension Shortcuts".

 ## Backup & Syncronization